-(22) This man defeated forces under Mariano Arista at the Battle of Palo Alto.
-This president died of a stomach (+) illness just sixteen months into his administration, after which he was succeeded by his running mate, () Millard Fillmore.
-For the points, identify this "Old Rough and Ready" president who distinguished himself as a general during the Mexican-American War.
+(26) This man established Fort Jesup, a fortification west of Natchitoches, Louisiana.
+This man defeated forces under Mariano Arista at the Battle of Palo Alto.
+This president died of a (+) stomach illness just sixteen months into his administration, after which he was succeeded by his running mate, () Millard Fillmore.
+For the points, identify this president, nicknamed "Old Rough and Ready," who distinguished himself as a general during the Mexican-American War.